 If the existing pond liner was installed no more than 10 years ago, demonstrate that the liner is equivalent to the design standards in this section using pond liner design and construction details.
-The Discharger shall provide supporting documentation (e.g., specifications, drawings) prepared by a California Registered Civil Engineer or Certified Engineering Geologist and, if applicable, the regional water board approval for use of an engineered pond liner alternative.
+The Discharger shall provide supporting documentation (e.g., specifications, drawings) prepared by or under the supervision of an appropriately qualified professional in accordance with the California Business and Professions Code (BPC) (BPC, sections 6735, 7835, and 7835.1) and, if applicable, the regional water board approval for use of an engineered pond liner alternative.
 The Discharger shall describe how the present liner meets the hydraulic conductivity standard and if liner modifications or repairs are needed to continue pond operations.

 Demonstrate using a performance test that the existing pond is operating with minimal leaking and meets the hydraulic conductivity standard.
 The Discharger shall describe the performance test methodology, pond liner characteristics and conditions, visual observations, test results and conclusions, and if liner modifications or repairs are needed to continue pond operations.
+The performance test, technical report of results, and liner modifications may be required to be completed by or under the supervision of an appropriately qualified professional in accordance with the California Business and Professions Code (BPC, sections 6735, 7835, and 7835.1).

 Demonstrate that the existing pond is operating with minimal percolation and has not caused significant groundwater degradation using at least 5 years of groundwater data from an active groundwater monitoring well network designed for the pond.
 The Discharger shall describe how the groundwater monitoring data indicate that the pond liner is suitable for continued use and whether monitoring program modifications are needed.
 Groundwater monitoring at the pond shall continue unless otherwise directed by the regional water board.
+This groundwater report may be required to be completed by or under the supervision of an appropriately qualified professional in accordance with the California Business and Professions Code (BPC, sections 6735, 7835, and 7835.1).

-Pond Reporting (Expanded, New, or Existing Ponds)
+Pond Reporting (New, Expanding, or Existing Ponds)

 Pond Capacity Reporting – The Discharger shall submit the relevant information needed to demonstrate compliance with the pond capacity requirements in an NOI and/or technical report to the regional water board for approval.
 The submittal for existing ponds shall be provided within 1 year of NOA issuance.
 For new or expanding ponds, the submittal shall be provided at least 120 days prior to the start of pond construction.